 How Much Money Do Electrical Contractors Make?
+(2024)

 How Much Money Do Electrical Contractors Make?
+(2024)

 How Much Money Does an Electrical Contractor Make?

-But there's a big difference between a regular journeyman electrician and an electrical contractor.
+There's a big difference between a regular journeyman electrician and an electrical contractor.
 Where electricians work for a business or company that employs other electricians, the contractor is the owner of that firm.
 The responsibilities are greater, but so is the pay.

 Experience

-Qualifications, Education and Training
+Qualifications, Education, and Training

-Your pay will also be contingent on the number of qualifications you have earned, your level of education, and how much professional training you bring to the role.
+Pay is contingent on the number of qualifications you earn, your level of education, and how much professional training you bring to the role.
+There are many paths toward becoming an electrician, including apprenticeship, technical school, or working your way up through a family business.

 Industry